 “Without any warning, a white glow will appear before my eyes.
 Beyond the light are transparent doors, through which lay multiple futures.
 I choose one of the doors.
 Then the events of the future I have chosen become reality.”

 “With 100% certainty?”

-Ami covered her eyes with her fingertips.
+Ami covered her eyes with the fingertips of either hand.

-“No. Fate cannot be changed.”
+“No. These fates can never be changed.”

-“This most certainly is my Baroque.”
+“This truly is my Baroque.”

 “Thank you very much.”

 Ami bowed politely, paid the specified fee, and went home.
 I thought I could have gotten a bit more out of her considering how well she was dressed, but it would have been awkward since it had been such an easy job.

 “Why’d you go with Maat’s Sword?”